GuanceCloud/guance-docs/docs/en/billing/cost-center/account-wallet/yearly-package/index.md

 #### Package + Traffic Package + Pay-as-you-go

-Assuming that the start-up acceleration package has been purchased, and the log data traffic package is 20 million yuan, the price discount of the traffic package is calculated at 80%, the log data in the data storage policy is selected for 30 days, and the application performance Trace and user access PV are selected for 14 days.
+Assuming that the start-up acceleration package has been purchased, and the log data traffic package is 20 million yuan, the price discount of the traffic package is calculated at 80%, the log data in the Data Storage Strategy is selected for 30 days, and the application performance Trace and user access PV are selected for 14 days.

-According to the description of precautions, if the log data in the data storage policy is selected for 30 days, and the application performance Trace and user access PV are selected for 14 days, the conplan factor is 2 (that is, the conplan policy "usage*2"), and the cost statistics for 1 day are as follows:
+According to the description of precautions, if the log data in the Data Storage Strategy is selected for 30 days, and the application performance Trace and user access PV are selected for 14 days, the conplan factor is 2 (that is, the conplan policy "usage*2"), and the cost statistics for 1 day are as follows:

 | Billing Item | Package usage | Log class data traffic packet | Day1 |  |  |  |
 | --- | --- | --- | --- | --- | --- | --- |